Relias

 Approximately 48% of children diagnosed with autism have been reported to elope at some point in their lives, frequently from places that are considered the safest environments for them to be in, such as homes and schools.
 People who elope place themselves in harm’s way and increase their risk of death (e.g. traffic accidents and drowning) by at least twice the rate of the general population (Anderson et al., 2012; Shavelle, Strauss, & Pickett, 2001).

 It is no surprise that the risk of these behaviors can be a great source of anxiety for parents and families.
-Among parents of children that elope, 62% reported that they forego participating in activities outside the home out of fear of wandering (Anderson et al., 2012).
+Among parents of children that elope, 62% reported that they forego participating in activities outside the home out of fear of a wandering incident (Anderson et al., 2012).
 Whether families choose to stay home for safety reasons or to avoid the misjudgment of bad parenting, this behavior can decrease a family’s network of social supports over time.

 Yet, when children do go missing, neighbors are mobilized to help with the search over 50% of the time (Anderson et al., 2012), followed by police officers and school personnel.
 Thus, it is important not only for parents to have a support system, but also to learn how their children can successfully interact with first responders (e.g. neighbors, police officers, teachers, and caregivers).
 To begin this process, it is crucial to implement a number of prevention measures in the event a crisis arises.
 The following tips are excerpted from A Guide to Safety, a free resource published by the Organization for Autism Research.